14 Coolest World Records Ever Set by Kids

 Most claps in a minute

 Clapping may seem like an easy record—but it’s harder than it looks!
 Just ask Seven Wade, the Florida based student and current Guinness Worlds Record holder of the most claps in one minute.
 He often trained three times a day, five days a week, clapping feverishly against the timer on the microwave.
 He clapped so much that he got blisters and would have to rest a day or two before training again.
 When the day came to break the record in December 2016, Seven clapped 1,080 times in one minute and beat the old record by 60 claps!
 Watch the official record-breaking clapping here.
-Check out the most outrageous world records that have ever been broken.
+Check out the craziest world records in every state.

 Fastest time to solve three Rubik’s Cubes while juggling

 Yep.
 You read that right: Que Jianyu, 13, from Fujian, China, started solving Rubik’s Cube puzzles when he was six years old.
 He upped the difficulty factor by solving three while juggling them.
-In fact, it took him two years to train for the record-breaking event.
-He got a crazy impressive time of 5 minutes and 6.61 seconds in December 2017.
-Watch this amazing feat here.
+He got a crazy impressive time of 5 minutes and 2.43 seconds in November 2018, breaking his own record of 5 minutes and 6.61 seconds in December 2017.

 Most skips over a single rope in one minute by a team